melodyyin/etc/lda.md

 ## [5,] "smooth"     "gel"          "nothing"  "stuff"       "balm"
 ```

 How cool!
 The algorithm was able to discern the various product types that the 10 items belong to.
 Topic 1 is about toner (item 1), topic 2 is about face makeup (items 5 and 9), topic 4 is about blush (items 2 and 8), topic 5 is about fragrance (item 10), topic 7 is about body wash (items 4 and 7), topic 9 is about hair conditioner (item 6), and topic 10 is about lip product (item 3).
+All items are accounted for.
 Topics 3, 6 and 8 are a little vague and don't seem to lean towards any product category, although this is expected since some items belong in the same category.
 They could be reactions to these items, however; 3 and 6 sound positive, while 8 is more neutral.

 Here are the results for slightly fewer topics (k=7):